yuvaldori/gigaspaces-wiki-jekyll/release_notes/101vmware-guidelines.markdown

 - Do not over-commit virtual memory
 - Reserve memory at the virtual machine level
-- When using asynchronous persistency with replication, use anti-affinity rules to ensure that primary and backup nodes do not share the same virtual machine host.
-For maximum reliability, ensure that no primary/backup pair is hosted on the same physical host machine.
+- When using replication, use anti-affinity rules to ensure that primary and backup nodes do not share the same virtual machine and physical host.
 - Reserve sufficient memory for the operating system (~2GB per VM)

 # References